bloovis/sup-notmuch.mirror/README.md

     notmuch tag +mw -- 'tag:new and from:word@m-w.com'

     # retag all "new" messages "inbox" and "unread"
-    notmuch tag +inbox +unread -new -- tag:new and not folder:sent'
+    notmuch tag +inbox +unread -new -- 'tag:new and not folder:sent'

     # retag all "new" sent messages "inbox", but not "unread"
     notmuch tag +inbox -new -- 'tag:new and folder:sent'